CWP, the UN and Human Rights

 The United Nations (UN) has a fundamental role in the enforcement of human rights around the world.
 The Office of the High Commissioner for Human Rights within the UN is the highest authority on human rights in the world.

 There are many ways in which the UN monitors the implementation of human rights.
-Perhaps two of the most relevant to poverty in Canada are the Committee on Economic, Social and Cultural Rights and the Universal Periodic Review.
+Perhaps two of the most relevant to poverty in Canada are the Committe on Economic, Social and Cultural Rights1 and the Universal Periodic Review2.

 The Committee on Economic, Social and Cultural Rights is the enforcement mechanism for the International Covenant on Economic, Social and Cultural Rights (ICESCR) which is the foundation of economic and social rights in international law.
 The Committee is responsible for periodically reviewing member states’ compliance with the ICESCR, a task which involves state actors, UN officials, and non-state actors.